Trusted by 100,000+ Families

 Side Effects of Catechol-O-Methyltransferase

 Catechol-O-Methyltransferase (COMT) is an enzyme that plays a crucial role in the breakdown of neurotransmitters like dopamine in the brain.
-While these medications can be highly beneficial, it’s important to be aware of potential side effects.
 Here are some side effects of Catechol-O-Methyltransferase (COMT) inhibitors:

 • Mild nausea: Some individuals may experience mild stomach discomfort or nausea, especially when starting the medication.
 This often improves with continued use.